rasutt/Close-Kin-CaPow/Things to do.md

 -   Figure out why higher alpha causes bias in expected numbers of HSPs within samples.

+-   Add combined model, and other simulation checks.

 -   Allow selection of kin-pair types to include in close-kin model.
 Add half-sibling pairs between surveys.

 -   Allow for just one survey for close kin model.